top of page

 New current-year oil price forecast of $75.26 far exceeds December’s $65.48 prediction; outlook for fiscal year starting July 1 is $75 a barrel, up from $62 in December

-A customer stops to fuel at vehicle at Deharts Auke Bay Store on Friday, March 13, 2026.
+A customer stops to fuel a vehicle at Deharts Auke Bay Store on Friday, March 13, 2026.
 Juneau’s average gas price for regular unleaded has risen about 16 cents a gallon during the past month and 28 cents during the past year, according to AAA.
 (Laurie Craig / Juneau Independent)

-A customer stops to fuel at vehicle at Deharts Auke Bay Store on Friday, March 13, 2026.
+A customer stops to fuel a vehicle at Deharts Auke Bay Store on Friday, March 13, 2026.
 Juneau’s average gas price for regular unleaded has risen about 16 cents a gallon during the past month and 28 cents during the past year, according to AAA.
 (Laurie Craig / Juneau Independent)

 By Mark Sabbatini